-This crime occurs when the rapist uses physical force to overcome the earnest resistance of the victim or, the rapist made either a direct or implied threat putting the victim in fear of imminent death or serious physical injury to either themselves or another person.
+This crime occurs when the rapist uses physical force (legally this is called "forcible compulsion" to overcome the earnest resistance of the victim or, the rapist made either a direct or implied threat putting the victim in fear of imminent death or serious physical injury to either themselves or another person.

 Rape 1st° with the victim is "physically helpless or "mentally incapacitated."

 Rape first degree also occurs when a man has sexual intercourse with a female who is incapable of consent because she is physically helpless or mentally incapacitated.
 A woman is physically helpless if she's either unconscious or, for any other reason, she's physically unable to communicate an unwillingness to act.

 For example, if a woman drank too much and is unconscious, she would not be capable of consenting to sex; if a man had sex with her, it would be considered rape.
 Another example would be if a man had sex with a woman who is completely paralyzed and unable to communicate.